|

 of the machine for encoding and decoding were identical, which greatly

-improved its usability.
+reduced complexity.
 The UKW had two or four fixed positions.

 The idea for the reflector came from Scherbius' colleague Willy Korn,